-While queuing jobs for the Georgia Tech computer to process throughout the day and overnight, we would request it to run using three bases for each molecule: usually 6-311+G, aug-cc-pVDZ, and aug-cc-pVQZ.
-By doing so, we hoped to obtain at least one successful result by having more than one basis; to save time; and to establish whether or not the computer agreed with itself for a given molecule.
+While queuing jobs for the computer to process throughout the day and overnight, we would request it to run using three bases for each molecule: usually 6-311+G, aug-cc-pVDZ, and aug-cc-pVQZ.
+By doing so, we hoped to obtain at least one successful result; to save time; and to establish whether or not the computer agreed with itself for a given molecule.